malte88/rsg-socialclub-api/README.md

 npm install
 ```

-For the first start rename .env.example file to .env and fill SC_EMAIL and SC_PASSWD with your socialclub credentials for automatic login.
+For the first start open config.json and fill SC_EMAIL and SC_PASSWD with your socialclub credentials for automatic login.

 Start the script with `npm run start` or `node .` and wait for the message that says login complete.